The-Bush/WeList/README.md

 ### Description:
 WeList is a grocery list making/sharing web app where a person can easily create a shopping list and share it with their friends and family by sharing a link or list name and password.
 Too many apps exist that require logins and various forms of authentication to access simple, shared content.
 With WeList, I wanted to prototype something that gets around that frustration and makes sharing easy.
 A good comparison would be pastebin, but formatted to specifically support shopping lists.

-To launch the website,cd into the /app directory and execute "flask run".

 ## Languages, Libraries and Frameworks:
 * Python